NordicSemiconductor/pc-nrfconnect-npm/doc/docs/overview.md

 This can overwrite the [**Active Battery Model**](#fuel-gauge).

 When saving, the battery model is saved in the selected directory either to a JSON file that can be downloaded to the nPM Controller or to an INC file.
 The INC file format is meant for integrating the battery model into your final application with a Nordic System on Chip (SoC).

-## MEE tab

-!!! note "Note"
-     This feature is available for the nPM2100 EK.

-Here you can configure Maximum Energy Extraction options, grouped in **Power Profile** and **Operating Conditions**.

 ## Graph tab